 The frequency of service is determined by the volume of grease produced and the size of your trap.
-Reputable companies servicing grease traps can work with your business to create a service schedule compliant with applicable regulations.
+Reputable companies servicing grease trap cleaning can work with your business to create a service schedule compliant with applicable regulations.

 There are various methods on cleaning a grease trap, which may be mandated by municipal regulations.
 Because of this, and because of the job itself, we strongly recommend that grease trap cleaning be done by a reputable, licensed service provider who is up-to-date on any regulations that would apply to your locale.
 Because regulations on cleaning, record-keeping, and disposal of trap material are quite extensive, with heavy fines if not complied with, we advise store owners not do the maintenance themselves.
 In most cases, one DIY attempt is enough to make the most die-hard entrepreneur running for the pro the next time.
 Grease trap cleaning is one of the most unpleasant, odorous, labor-intensive jobs you'll ever ask of a kitchen employee.